RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 * The `<rec-name>/<rec-namespace>` value must be unique for each RERC resource.
 (RED-96302)
 * Only global database options are supported, no support for specifying configuration per location.
 * No support for migration from old (`crdb-cli`) Active-Active database method to new Active-Active controller.
-* No support for REAADB with participating clusters that reside on the same K8s cluster.
+* No support for REAADB with participating clusters co-located within the same Kubernetes cluster, except for a single designated local participating cluster.

 ## More info